 Henell believes ignorance is no excuse.
 “It is utterly damning that the police can come and destroy our life’s work, for which we have shed blood, sweat and tears.
 Our entire annual harvest has now been destroyed by the police,” he said.

-The sector has survived only because of court cases that went against the government, both Henell and Appelgren said.
+The sector has survived only because of court cases that went against the government, Henell said.
 Most notable, hemp farmer Ulf Hammarsten received damages from the Swedish state after his hemp crop was repeatedly destroyed by authorities.
 EU officials found in Hammarsten’s favor in 2003, ruling that national legislation prohibiting the cultivation and possession of industrial hemp was incompatible with the “common organization of markets” under EU law.

 Swedish hemp history